exercism/website-copy/tracks/python/exercises/armstrong-numbers/mentoring.md

     return number == total
 ```

-This may also be written without the generator.
+This solution can also be written without the generator.
 This avoids the more complex generator type at the expense of a more complex sum line.

 ```python